 And not only that, my computer fit into its sleeve.
 All my power cords and my toiletries fit into the front compartment.
 I had my water bottle in a side pocket, and my Kindle in my purse.
 I was all set for a “no fee” carry-on.
 Success!!

 It all worked out perfectly on my trip back East.
 I wore every single item, and did a load of laundry half-way through.
 I didn’t miss or long for anything at all.
+I can totally recommend you Osprey 35 as the best Osprey Backpack for Travel.

 I’ve come to the conclusion, through this exercise, that I could pack like this for any trip.
 I could bring this assortment of items on a two-week or even a one month trip to Europe.
 I just have to be willing to do laundry along the way and wear the same thing over and over again, which is fine.

 Another thing I love about light-weight packing is that it’s so easy to carry everything around.
-With only a small backpack strapped to me, I can walk quickly through the airport, or even run if I had to.
+With only a small Osprey carry on backpack strapped to me, I can walk quickly through the airport, or even run if I had to.
 No more unwieldy roller bag that slides every which way on the slippery airport floor.

 I am convinced that we don’t need much stuff when we travel.
 As long as I have an outfit for every occasion, my laptop and my trusty Kindle, I’m set.